MicrosoftDocs/defender-docs/defender-endpoint/android-intune.md

     :::image type="content" source="media/mda-properties.png" alt-text="The Edit option on the Properties page" lightbox="media/mda-properties.png":::

 11. Assign the app as a *Required* app to a user group.
-It is automatically installed in the *work profile* during the next sync of the device via Company Portal app.
+It's automatically installed in the *work profile* during the next sync of the device via Company Portal app.
 This assignment can be done by navigating to the *Required* section \> **Add group**, selecting the appropriate user group, and then choosing **Select**.

     > [!div class="mx-imgBorder"]
     > :::image type="content" source="media/ea06643280075f16265a596fb9a96042.png" alt-text="The Edit application page" lightbox="media/ea06643280075f16265a596fb9a96042.png":::

-12. In the **Edit Application** page, review all the information that was entered above.
+12. In the **Edit Application** page, review all the information that was entered earlier.
 Then select **Review + Save** and then **Save** again to commence assignment.

 ### Auto Setup of Always-on VPN